eqNj/eqN-PD2-Filter/README.md

 Added all of the new runewords (and their runes, listed on the ShowRecipes filter level) introduced this season to applicable base items.

+Added all of the "highest immunity" information to the new unique map's description.

 Removed the red corruption indicator in the Warlord of Blood unique map as all items now drop corrupted in the map.

 Added a new description note for the filter version to keys when in the shop.